trapperjoe/RaspicoW/README.md

 The only difference is in the software.
 The sender will run stand-alone, while the receiver is waiting to receive and display the data, once they come in.

 On the receiver board the following files should be loaded in the main directory:
-UART_check.py      - This is  to check the UART interface and the  communication between the two modules once they are connected.
+UART_check.py      - This is to check the UART interface and the communication between the two modules on the same board, once they are connected.
 INIT_Receiver.py   - This will initiate the Pico UART and the RYLR998 module after power up.
 RUN_Receiver.py    - THis will run the receiver board in an endless loop.
 It will wait for data to come  in and display them on  the computer screen.